Skip to content

 • These Secrets work for any branch in your fork (main or dev, for example)

-• These same Secrets are added to your GitHub fork for Other Apps configured with the same GitHub build method
+• These Secrets can be added to Other Apps configured with the same GitHub Browser Build method

-• App Store Connect: a website available for Apple Developers to review their apps
+• App Store Connect: a website available for Apple Developers to review apps build with your Apple Developer account

 • Once you purchase an Apple Developer annual account, you are an Apple Developer and have access to this site

-• Most Loopers will not have an App on their page until using the GitHub build method
+• Most Loopers will not have an App until using the GitHub Browser Build

 Save Your Information

-• Record these in a safe place so you can find them when you need them
+• Record this information in a safe place where you can find them

-• A digital copy is best because you will be copying and pasting in different locations
+• A digital copy is best for copying and pasting in different locations

 Be sure to use a Text-Only editor like NotePad (PC) or TextEdit (Mac) to archive your information.